What has MCCID achieved during its existence?

 In June 1994, MCCID created the one-year Computer Software Operations Technology Course with 11 students initially enrolled.
 Two of them, Oscar Purificacion and Carol Cordero eventually became MCCID faculty.

 MCCID Officially Opens with Two Deaf Students

-In 3rd quarter of 1993, MCCID accepted its first two very significant deaf students in Computer Repair and Servicing Technology: Ervin Reyes who is now MCCID’s Deaf Coordinator and Julius Andrada also the Deaf Coordinator of CAP College School for the Deaf.
+In the 3rd quarter of 1993, MCCID accepted its first two very significant deaf students in Computer Repair and Servicing Technology: Ervin Reyes who is now MCCID’s Deaf Coordinator, and Julius Andrada also the Deaf Coordinator of CAP College School for the Deaf.